obezsmertnyi/aura/AURA.md

 # Step-by-Step Guide to Launching Metaplex Aura

 ## 1. Launch the Solana Node

 Set up and launch your Solana node according to the official Solana documentation.

 ## 2. Download RocksDB Backup from the S3 Bucket

 Download the latest RocksDB backup from the S3 bucket.

 ## 3. Update the `.env` File

 Make sure to update the `.env` file with the correct configuration settings for each microservice as needed.

+## 4. Download Docker Compose File and Set Up PostgreSQL Credentials

+Use the `docker-compose.yaml` file directly from [GitHub](https://raw.githubusercontent.com/metaplex-foundation/aura/main/docker-compose.yaml).

+Update the file with your PostgreSQL credentials to ensure that both the username and password are set properly for secure access.

-## 4. Start the `ingester`
+## 5. Start the `ingester`

-Run the following Docker Compose command to start the `ingester` service using the `docker-compose.yaml` file from the [Metaplex Aura repository](https://github.com/metaplex-foundation/aura):
+Run the following Docker Compose command to start the `ingester` service using the downloaded `docker-compose.yaml` file:

 ```bash
 docker compose -f docker-compose.yaml up -d ingester
 ```

-## 5. Run ETL
+## 6. Run ETL

 ### 5.1 Backup Solana Snapshot to the Server with Aura

 Copy the most recent files from the Solana node snapshot directory:

-- incremental-snapshot-*.tar.zs
+- incremental-snapshot-\*.tar.zs
-- snapshot-*.tar.zst
+- snapshot-\*.tar.zst

 ### 5.2 Start ETL Process

 Run the ETL service to process the snapshots and RocksDB backups:

 ```bash